MaxIvanov8/ResourceEditor/README.md

 # ResourceEditor
 This repo contains .NET project of simple resource editor on Windows Presentation Foundation(WPF) technology with using MVVM pattern.

-If client have several directories with resourse files on different languages, "Resource editor" can help add missing resource files and change entry values.
+If client have several directories with resourse files on different languages, "Resource editor" can help to add missing resource files and change entry values.

 User can:
 1. Choose folder with resource files.